davidlj95/website/README.md

 ### Symlinked static assets don't work when serving locally

-When using Angular's development server (either regular or SSR one), symbolic links seem not to work for static assets.
+When using Angular development server (either regular or SSR one), symbolic links seem not to work for static assets.
 So for instance `/profile.jpg` which is symlinked to `/assets/img/og.jpg` won't be served.
 And the server will redirect you towards main page (`/`).
 It works when building though, so it will appear in the built version.